Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/api-specification/design-api-intro.md

     - Pre-conditions: none
     - Parameters: self
     - Returns: Prints a success string if the client successfully to the MongoDB

+- readUser(self, username):
+    - Reads the user's conditions and determines if the user is valid or not in the database.
+    - Pre-conditions: none
+    - Parameters: self, username
+    - Returns: Prints a success string if the client can read the user in the database

 - findUser(self, username):
     - Finds a user in the database based on the username.